ohbm/ossig/content/elections/index.md

 <!-- **Please join us by submitting you self-nomination through [this form](https://forms.office.com/r/hf7N6RrYyE)** -->

-Please see below for brief description of each open officer positions.
-For more information and descriptions of positions in details, please find them in [the OHBM Open Science SIG 2025/2026 Renewal Bylaws](https://drive.google.com/file/d/1fw2qZJcM8g_QwtecmWxoAz2gyjpGLDjF/view).
+Please see below for a brief description of each open officer position.
+For more information and descriptions of positions in detail, please find them in [the OHBM Open Science SIG 2025/2026 Renewal Bylaws](https://drive.google.com/file/d/1fw2qZJcM8g_QwtecmWxoAz2gyjpGLDjF/view).

 <!-- For more information and descriptions of positions in details, please find them in [the OHBM Open Science SIG 2024/2025 Renewal Bylaws >>here<<](https://drive.google.com/file/d/17_JMObvZDamn83Uf5Hr206pVSqw0argT/view?usp=sharing). -->

 <!-- We have MANY opportunities to get involved with open-science and OHBM.
 If you think nominating yourself for a position in the OS SIG is more time than you’d like to commit, please reach out to us about volunteering!
 We are looking for a group of interested volunteers to help coordinate the international effort of creating Hackathons and the Open-science Room!  -->

 We have many opportunities to get involved with open science and OHBM.
 If you do not have the time commitment for the officer positions, please see [below for volunteer positions available](#available-volunteer-positions).

+Important links: Learn more about the [officer roles and responsibilities](https://drive.google.com/file/d/1fw2qZJcM8g_QwtecmWxoAz2gyjpGLDjF/view?usp=drive_link), check out the [OHBM Hackathon 2025](https://ohbm.github.io/hackathon2025/) and the [Open Science Room 2025](https://ohbm.github.io/osr2025/), and meet the [current and past OS SIG officers](https://ossig.netlify.app/#OSSIG_team).

 ## Renewal timeline and procedures: what to expect after self-nomination